 I made Millionaire’s Bars for the first time last Christmas, and they were such a hit, that I decided to bake them again, except using a different recipe.
 This year, I adapted Paul Hollywood’s Salted Caramel Bars, the pastry chef from The British Baking Show, because I read that his recipe was superb.
 The term Millionaire’s Shortbread is used in Scotland and most likely where they got their name, but the original recipe for these bars was thought to have first been published in an Australian journal in the 1970’s.

 The base of the recipe is shortbread cookie dough, which after baking, gives these bars an incredibly delicate crust.
-It’s the only part of this cookie that you actually bake.
-The rest of the layers are made on the stove top, and I used my microwave to melt the chocolate for the top.
-I took some liberties and made this recipe a little more user friendly, in my opinion.
+The crust is the only part of this cookie that you actually bake, and the middle layer is made on the stove top, and I used my microwave to melt the chocolate for the top.
+I did take some liberties to make this recipe a little more user friendly.

 What I found was that the ingredients in most Millionaire Bars or Salted Caramel Bars are fairly similar, but it’s how you put them together that counts.
-This recipe turned out beautifully, and they sliced up easily enough, after an overnight rest in the refrigerator.
+This recipe turned out beautifully, and they slice up easily, after an overnight rest in the refrigerator.
 I highly recommend making these for the holidays, and surely they will be the most popular cookie on the table.

 1/3 cup granulated sugar